Terms of Business

-Bills may be paid by cheque, banker’s draft or telegraphic transfer.
-Details of our bank accounts to which payments should be made appear on our invoices.
-We do not accept payment in cash or by credit card.
+Wherever possible our bills should be paid by credit transfer.
+We also accept cheque payments.
+Details of our collection bank accounts to which payments should be made appear on our invoices.
+We do not accept payment by credit card.

 We reserve the right to claim any material exchange losses from you as a result of our invoices or disbursements paid on your behalf being settled in a currency other than the original billing currency.

 Foreign withholding tax: If any tax or amounts in respect of tax that must be deducted, or other deductions that must be made, from any amounts payable to us, you will pay such additional amounts as may be necessary to ensure that we receive a net amount equal to the full amount we would have received had payment not been made subject to tax or any other deduction.

 Disbursements: if we need to incur expenses while acting for you they will be itemised on your invoice.
 You agree to reimburse us for all usual costs, charges and other expenses reasonably incurred by us on your behalf or otherwise in connection with our engagement with you.
 We will, of course, advise you in advance of any unusual expenses or charges and seek your approval before incurring them whenever practicable.

 Expenses: unless agreed otherwise, we will charge travel and subsistence expenses, transaction fees (including bank fees), courier fees, external copying and document production and other similar expenses necessarily incurred by us with third party providers in connection with our engagement with you either at cost or at appropriate standard rates (which may include a fee or charge).

 Telephone and fax – lengthy fixed line, international calls and significant mobile telephone expenses will be charged at cost, unless otherwise agreed.
 We may at our discretion charge a reasonable flat rate or lump sum to cover telephone calls made.

 3. Client identification documentation